 But here’s the thing: He never asks what kind of cup you’re using.

 You might be using a paper cup.
 Or a plastic one.
 Or an insulated mug.
-But none of that matters to the ice salesmen, who just goes around claiming he’s got the most efficient ice in town.
+But none of that matters to the ice salesman, who just goes around claiming he sells the best ice in town.

 The AC replacement business is pretty much the same, unfortunately.